-The term 'Weighted Average Cost of Capital (WACC)' is explained in detail and with examples in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Weighted Average Cost of Capital (WACC)' is explained in detail and with examples in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Weighted average cost of capital (WACC) refers to a calculation of the cost of a capital for a company.
 It involves every category of the company’s capital being weighed proportionately.
 Each source of capital for the relevant corporation will be considered by this designation.
 This means that preferred and common stock, bonds and all types of longer-term debt will all be included in the WACC calculation.
 It will go up with the rate of return on equity and beta increases.
 When the WACC increases, this means that the risk has increased while the valuation for a firm has decreased.

 Calculating weighted average cost of capital requires taking each part of the capital components and multiplying them by their appropriate proportional weight.
 These individual calculations are then added together to come up with the WACC.